A6.1 Comparison of the TenStep Process to the PMBOK® Guide Fourth Edition

 On the other hand, there is nothing that is published in the TenStep Project Management Process that directly contradicts the PMBOK® Guide.
 Since many readers of the TenStep process are familiar with the PMBOK® Guide (and many are PMP® certified) this section provides a mapping of the knowledge areas and project management processes within the PMBOK® Guide, with the corresponding processes within the TenStep Project Management Process.

-Project Management Body of Knowledge (PMBOK® Guide) Fourth Edition
+A Guide to the Project Management Body of Knowledge (PMBOK® Guide) Fifth Edition

 TenStep Project Management Process